b06902047/katacoda-scenarios/datadog-on-heroku/step3.md

-Fork the repo from [OWASP Juice Shop](https://github.com/juice-shop/juice-shop).
+Fork the repo from [OWASP Juice Shop](https://github.com/juice-shop/juice-shop)(an web application used for security training written in JavaScript).
 Then, clone the repo.

 `git clone https://github.com/[your github account name]/juice-shop`